joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 quickly learned that it was wise to look outside of Google even if your goal was to remain at Google.
 Google will be content to have you simply extend the residency, so sometimes you have to force their hand with an offer letter from another company.
-As I was going through this process I was applying to a number of jobs outside of of Google.
-Having the magic dust of the Google name on your resume definitely helps you to get noticed, but it's no guarantee!
+Fortunately, having the magic dust of the Google name on your resume definitely helps you to get noticed by recruiters, but it's no guarantee of a job!
 I think I only heard back at all from maybe a quarter of the jobs I applied to.
 I also reached out to the CEO of a startup called [Whisper][21] whom I had met earlier in the residency.
 Back in September, he had contacted me through a mutual friend and pitched me his idea of using deep learning to do noise reduction in hearing aids.
 It was a great idea with a lot of potential, but I had only been at Google for two months at the time, so I demurred.
 But now that the residency was coming to an end, I reached out to him to see how the startup was going and asked if they were still looking for ML engineers.
 They were, so I interviewed with them and a few days later I got an offer.

 This offer put me in a bit of an awkward position with respect to my ongoing application with Google.
-I knew that it would be at least a month before they made a decision, so I had to decide whether to accept the offer or decline and hope that I got an offer from Google and continue to pursue applications at other large companies.
+I knew that it would be at least a month before they made a decision, so I had to decide whether to accept the startup offer or decline and hope that I got an offer from Google and continue to pursue applications at other large companies.
 Because of the timing of my interviews I wasn't able to leverage multiple offers against each other, although I don't think that would have been a huge help in my situation since an offer from Google is not really comparable to a startup offer.
 The startup will say that, well, of course we can't meet Google's base salary, but look at how much your stock options will be worth when we're a billion dollar company! and Google will easily beat the startup's base salary and will value the stock options at exactly $0.
-Ultimately I ended up deciding to work for the startup (and I'm still there a year later).
+Ultimately I ended up deciding to work for the startup (and I'm still here a year later).
 I figured that good startup ideas come along rarely enough that it was worth taking a gamble.
 If things don't work out at the startup the Googles of the world will always be hiring in the future.

 One crucial mistake I made after I signed the startup's offer letter was to tell my manager.
 I wanted to withdraw my application for the rSWE position at Google so that the project manager for the job I was applying to could move on to other candidates.
 But she told me that by signing an offer letter for another company I could be terminated and forfeit the bonus you get at the end of the program.
-Fortunately a few days later she said she had discussed with some higher ups and said that I could keep the completion bonus (although I learned a few months later that I had to pay back a portion of my signing bonus).
+A few days later she said she had discussed with some higher ups and said that I could keep the completion bonus (although I learned a few months later that I had to pay back a portion of my signing bonus).
 I was a bit tired of Google's antics by now and decided to leave the residency a few weeks early and get a head start at Whisper.

 As it turned out I was the only resident to leave Google for another company.
 Most of the residents who didn't have PhDs went to grad school, and the rest